 - Read the Winter 2014 edition of the "I [bike] Oakland" newsletter, an update on progress from July-December 2013 implementing Oakland's Bicycle Master Plan.

 - Learn about the experimental bikeway design installed mid-September on 40th Street: green color in the travel lane to help bicyclists and motorists share the road.
 See web page; download overview flyer.

-- Learn about the Latham Square Plaza Pilot Project, a low-cost trial at the intersection of Telegraph Ave and Broadway to enhance the pedestrian environment and increase economic development potential in downtown.
+- Learn about the Latham Square Plaza Project, at the intersection of Telegraph Ave and Broadway to enhance the pedestrian environment and increase economic development potential in downtown.

 - What are these chevron/bike markings (pictured, right) going in all over town?
 Learn more about the shared use lane marking (aka "sharrow"), being used to mark bikeways citywide based on the recommendations in Oakland's Bicycle Master Plan.

 - Bay Trail Closures: BART's Oakland Airport Connector (OAC) Project and seismic work in West Oakland will temporarily close sections of the Bay Trail.
 Download more information on the detour on Airport Drive.
 For additional information on the OAC project, please visit the BART website or call their Project Information Line at (510) 464-6463.
-For details about the closure in West Oakland, download more information or call their Program Information Line at (510) 874-7425.
+For details about the closure in West Oakland, call BART's Program Information Line at (510) 874-7425.

 - Learn about the Estuary Crossing Shuttle, a free transit service with space for 13 bikes and 24 passengers that goes between Alameda (Marina Village and College of Alameda) and Oakland (Lake Merritt BART/Laney College).
 See website for details.